couriersud/msigd/README.md

 Query or set monitor settings by usb directly on the device.
 For supported devices please refer to the documentation.

 Options are processed in the order they are given.
 You may specify an option more than once with identical or different values.
+After processing, mystic led settings are sent first to the device.
+Afterwards all setting changes are sent to the device.
+Once completed settings specified are queried.
-An exception is the --wait option which will be executed after all other options were processed
+The --wait option which will be executed last

 In addition to preset modes the --mystic option also accepts numeric values.
 0xff0000 will set all leds to red.
 '0,255,0' will set all leds to green.

+All device settings provide which operations are possible:
+R: Read, W: Write, RW: Read/Write

 Options: